How do you get free dental insurance? Apply for Medicaid and hope your state supports comprehensive oral care benefits.

 Texas and fifteen other states restrict coverage to emergency dental work exclusively but pay for some treatment under the health insurance component.

-The dental procedures covered by health insurance are medically necessary to treat a bodily injury disease or its symptoms.
+The covered dental procedures are medically necessary to treat a bodily injury disease or its symptoms.
 Examples include the following:

 Washington